 No-brainer 2.
-Create and fill out the annex of the thesis
+Create and fill out the appendix of the thesis

-Any content that is not publicly available is included in the annex.
+Any content that is not publicly available is included in the appendix .
 Stupidly enough, you don’t think about it until the end, just before printing.
 And then of course you don’t have a template for it.
 You simply collect the pieces and insert them into the file.
-Needless to say, that you will incur into problems and nearly have a nervous breakdown.
+Needless to say, that you will bump into problems and nearly have a nervous breakdown.
 You are in a trance-like state after many sleep-deprived days.

-You need an index for the annex including:
+You need an index for the appendix, including:

 - Exact names of each table or image,

-- Clear references in the text to the number of the annex,
+- Clear references in the text to the number in the appendix,

 - The heading annex must appear in the table of contents,